 Chicago toddler shot and killed in latest spasm of violence

-There are 1 comment on the NewsOn6 Tulsa story from 4 hrs ago, titled Chicago toddler shot and killed in latest spasm of violence.
-In it, NewsOn6 Tulsa reports that:

 A Chicago toddler has been shot and killed in in what police suspect was a "gang hit" on a man in a vehicle with her, just a few days after two young girls were shot.
-A Chicago toddler has been shot and killed in in what police suspect was a "gang hit" on a man in a vehicle with her, just a few days after two young girls were shot.
+North Carolina Democratic Gov. Roy Cooper is proposing what he calls a compromise to repeal an LGBT law that has led to lost business expansions and sporting events.

 Add your comments below